Drew Rasmussen

 Drew Thomas Rasmussen (born July 27, 1995) is an American professional baseball pitcher for the Tampa Bay Rays of Major League Baseball (MLB).
 He has previously played in MLB for the Milwaukee Brewers, for whom he made his MLB debut in 2020.
-In 2025, Rasmussen was named to his first All-Star game.
+In 2025 and 2026, Rasmussen was named to his first two All-Star games.

 Amateur career

 Rasmussen attended Mt.
 Spokane High School in Mead, Washington, and later attended the Oregon State University where he played college baseball for the Beavers.
 Prior to his freshman season, Rasmussen was drafted by the Arizona Diamondbacks in the 39th round of the 2014 MLB draft.
 On March 21, 2015, as a freshman, he pitched the only perfect game in the team's history, in a 3–0 victory over Washington State.
 He was drafted 31st overall in the 2017 Major League Baseball draft by the Tampa Bay Rays but did not sign.

 Rasmussen underwent his second Tommy John surgery in September 2017 which forced him to miss all of the 2018 season.